Milk & Kisses: Release

 The album was released by Fontana Records, their second release under the label following the release of their 1993 studio album Four Calendar Cafe.
 The album was released during a time of pressure and fragmented relations between the band and their label, with bassist Simon Raymonde claiming that the band should "never have signed the deal", claiming that the record label worked in a very different manner than that of the band, and that the Cocteau Twins were unable to replicate previous sales and success, which appeared to be a disappointment to the record label.

-Speaking during the 25th anniversary of the albums release in 2021, bassist Simon Raymonde stated "I don't think the recordings [on Milk and Kisses] are anywhere near the best we did by any stretch of the imagination.
+Speaking during the 25th anniversary of the album in 2021, when the album was re-released as a remaster, bassist Simon Raymonde stated "I don't think the recordings [on Milk and Kisses] are anywhere near the best we did by any stretch of the imagination.
 I think the songwriting was good, but I always felt the record sounded muffled.
 The remastering has actually helped that, which is something I almost never say.
 I do have a lot of great memories of it, because as you know it turned out to be our last record."